Lung

 • Neuroendocrine growth pattern (organoid, trabecular, rosette formation, nested) or pseudoglandular, follicular and papillary growth

-• Tumor cells are uniform with a polygonal shape, round to oval nuclei with salt and pepper chromatin and inconspicuous nucleoli, along with moderate to abundant eosinophilic cytoplasm
+• Tumor cells are uniform with a polygonal shape, round to oval nuclei with salt and pepper chromatin as well as inconspicuous nucleoli and moderate to abundant eosinophilic cytoplasm

 • Spindle cells and clear cell features can be seen